xManager-v2/faq/README.md

 See [the `github.com/xManager-v2/xManager-Spotify` releases section](https://github.com/xManager-v2/xManager-Spotify/releases).

-### Why is xManager showing an older version of Spotify as 'Latest'?
+### Why is xManager showing an older version of Spotify as Latest?

 Sometimes the previous cached version is shown instead of the true latest version, pull down in the app to refresh page.
 Since this FAQ was initially written this bug should have been fixed in newer xManager versions but bugs happen.